fcdoc/doc/en/flashduty/conf/template.md

 <img src="https://fcdoc.github.io/img/zh/flashduty/conf/template/4.avif" alt="drawing" style="display: block; margin: 0 auto;" width="600"/>

-If you want to display only key tag information, you can refer to the following code snippet:

-- We have listed some common tags that you can delete as needed;
+We have listed some common tags that you can delete as needed;

 - Messages can be sent with a length of about 15,000 characters, and will be truncated if exceeded;
+- Messages can be up to about 15,000 characters long, and will be truncated if exceeded;
-- In the Slack application, the system will automatically delete empty lines (caused by the non-existence of tags) for you, and you can configure it with confidence
+- In the Slack app, the system will automatically delete empty rendering lines (caused by non-existent tags) for you, so you can configure it with confidence

 ```i18n
 {{if (index .Labels "resource")}}*resource*: {{toHtml (joinAlertLabels . "resource" ", ")}}{{end}}